How do I use negative prompts to avoid common AI product photography errors?

 Quick Answer

-Quality: lowres, bad anatomy, bad hands, text, error, missing fingers, extra digit, fewer digits, cropped, worst quality, low quality, normal quality, jpeg artifacts, signature, watermark, username, blurry.
+Quality: lowres, bad anatomy, bad hands, text, error, missing fingers, extra digit, fewer digits, cropped, worst quality, low quality, jpeg artifacts, signature, watermark, username, blurry.

 Lighting: shadows on product face, overexposed, underexposed, flat lighting.